lblod/frontend-embeddable-notule-editor/README.md

 ## Styling

-Styling the editor can be done in three ways
+Styling the editor is supported via setting the CSS Variables used by the editor.
+You can do it in two ways:

-* Setting CSS variables used by the editor.
-This is the recommended way to style the editor.
+* Setting CSS Variables of the editor at runtime.
-* Targeting the editor and the classes used in the editor directly in your own CSS.
-This is prone to breakage when the editor changes, as we do not guarantee that class names will never change.
+* Target the editor in your own CSS and set CSS Variables of the editor in your own CSS.
-* Alternatively, if you choose to build this application on your own - it supports SASS, which can be added to [app.scss](app/styles/app.scss) before building the Embeddable yourself.

-### Setting CSS variables
+### Setting CSS variables at runtime

-> [!IMPORTANT]
-> If you choose to set the CSS variables you can use [this reference](https://appuniversum.github.io/ember-appuniversum/?path=/story/variables-css-variables--page).

-You will most likely want to change `--au-font` first to match font of your application.

 #### When using the `npm` package